Introduction to Machine Learning: Manifold learning

 Let us return to the example of people living on the spherical Earth.
 One can define the distance between two points on Earth either as the shortest length a person would have to travel (say, by plane) to go from one point to the other (that we can call the {\em intrinsic distance}), or simply the {\em chordal distance} in 3D space between the two points.
 The first one is obviously the most relevant to the spherical structure of the Earth, but the second one is easier to compute given the locations of the points in space.

-For typical datasets, the geometric structure of the data (e.g., that it is supported by a sphere) is unknown, and the only information that is available is their chordal distance in an ambient space (which can be very large).
-An important remark, however is that, when the points are close to each other, the two distances can be expected to be similar, if we assume that the geometry of the set supporting the data is locally linear (e.g., that it is, like the sphere, a ``submanifold'' of the ambient space, with small neighborhoods of any data point well approximated, at first order, by points on a tangent space).
+For typical datasets, the geometric structure of the data (a sphere in the Earth example) is unknown, and the only information that is available is their chordal distance in an ambient space (which can be very large).
+An important remark, however is that, when points are close to each other, the two distances can be expected to be similar, if we assume that the geometry of the set supporting the data is locally linear (e.g., that it is, like the sphere, a ``submanifold'' of the ambient space, with small neighborhoods of any data point well approximated, at first order, by points on a tangent space).
 Isomap uses this property, only trusting small distances in the matrix $D$, and infers large distances by adding the costs resulting from traveling from data points to nearby data points.